firoyj/firoyj.github.io/contact.md

 #### Telephone/WhatsApp: +351 968 004 171

-I'm interested in remote opportunities, whether in a permanent position, contractual basis, or through freelancing engagements.
+I'm interested in remote opportunities, whether in a permanent position or a contractual basis.